apache/sling-site/README.md

 ### "Looks easy" (famous last words)
 * Enumerate child pages in documentation/tutorials-how-tos.html -> replace with a manually generated list? or use tags to mark and select that content.
-* Fix references like `refs.authentication-tasks.headers.excerpt` as well as `.title` references -> replace with copies of those titles and excerpts, or use tags to mark and select
-* Fix remaining `refs.` links -> those are probably broken anyway
 * The `#!java` macro is not supported -> convert to monospaced code
-* Test the downloads.cgi page, requires an apache.org setup (INFRA-14390)
 * Create sitemap page
 * Activate all the required links checked by https://whimsy.apache.org/site/